Visiting Elders and Community Teachers

 - Share costs and process payments for Elders and community members.

-For more information about our program or guideline, contact Paula Hedgepeth at phedgepe@uwo.ca
+For more information about our new program or guideline, contact Paula Hedgepeth at phedgepe@uwo.ca or visit our website at www.indigenous.uwo.ca

 Myrna Kicknosway